Popular Destinations

 Bottom line

-The hold isn't a charge.
-It's a temporary lock on your available balance, refundable when the merchant settles.
-For under-21 travelers, the right move is to plan for a $200–$400 pre-auth on top of the room rate, prefer a credit card over a debit card for the hold instrument, and budget extra cash for the recovery window.
+The hold is not a charge.
+It is a temporary lock on your available balance, refundable when the property settles the final bill.
+Plan for a $200 to $400 pre-auth on top of the room rate, lead with a credit card if you have one, and keep extra cash on hand for the recovery window.

 Kevin Wang